Isebring/Hampus-Isebring-Portfolio/README.md

 # Hampus Isebrings Portfolio

 #### In this assignment I have created a personal portfolio webpage where I present myself, my skills and projects I have worked on.
-As for now I only link to my Figma portfolio.
+As for now I only link to my design projects in a separate Figma portfolio.

-I wanted to showcase some pictures from my life to give a quick view of things that are valuable to me.
-Klässbol, which I show in two of the images is a place that has been in my family for a long time.
-To all my relatives, it is a place to recover from the daily stress of life and just reflect and spend time together.
+On this webpage I wanted to showcase some pictures from my life to give the visitor an insight of what matters to me.
+Klässbol, which I show in two of the images, is a place that has been a part of my family for generations.
+To me and all my relatives, it is a place to visit for recovery and relief from the daily stresses of life.
+Take some time to just reflect and spend time together.

 *I decided not to rewrite my whole CV as I have one already.
 Instead I focused on presenting other things about me and implemented a download button where my CV can be downloaded as PDF.*